hatonthecat/Free-Energy-Foundation/README.md

 Depending on what is considered "efficient," and how much performance you're seeking from a processor.
 A 1990s Pentium 1 is solar powerable on 32 and 22nm.
 Intel and Samsung are IDMs that can produce these chips: https://en.wikipedia.org/wiki/Integrated_device_manufacturer

-Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & 3 at 2 or 3nm, and it would run quite efficiently- less than 10mW.
-But will they?
-Very, very unlikely.
+Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & III at 2nm or 3nm, and it would run quite efficiently at a reasonable speed- 300MHz, maybe not 900MHz- at less than 10mW.
+But will they manufacture it?
+Very, very, very unlikely.
 In fact the Claremont demo by Intel was partly funded by a Department of Energy grant.

 No additional questions & answers available at this time.